 Give of your best to the Master; Give of the strength of your youth; Clad in salvation's full armor, Join in the battle for truth."

-Sometime we do well in our choices.
-Sometime it takes longer for us to realize what we should have done and know the true meaning of life, and how we can give to the Master.
+Even in our work, God doesn't demand perfection, but God does ask us to do our best.
+It is interesting that this song really talks about youth.
+There are so many decisions to be made in those years.
+Sometime we do well in our decisions.
+Sometime it takes longer for us to really find out the true meaning of life, and how we can give to the Master.
 We certainly need salvation's full armor all during our life.

-God knows there will be differences of opinions and decisions because God created us, and expects us to use the talents that we have been given.
+God knows there will be differences because God created us, and expects us to use the talents that we have been given.
 God will help us to do our best.

-However, it would be wrong to leave the story without considering the role of attitude.
-As God evaluates our offerings, He looks at the talents He has given to us, and the attitude that we give and receive.
+However, it would be wrong to leave the story without considering attitude.
+If God evaluates our offerings, He looks at the talents He has given to us, and the attitude that we give and receive.
 Those are all part of the total picture that God uses in judging us every day.
 He has given us all talents as He did to Cain and Abel.
 How we use them is our decision.

-There is a song in Oklahoma, "The Farmer and the Cowman" by Rodgers and Hammerstein that talks about this struggle between the herdsman and the farmer as our ancestors were moving out west.
-Each wanted the land for his particular interest.
+There is a song in Oklahoma, "The Farmer and the Cowman" that talks about this struggle as our ancestors were moving out west.

 "The farmer and the cowman should be friends.
 Oh, the farmer and the cowman should be friends.

-One man likes to push a plough, the other likes to chase a cow,

-But that's no reason why they cain't be friends."
+One man likes to push a plough, the other likes to chase a cow, But that's no reason why they cain't be friends."

-I wonder if this concept would have made a difference in the lives of Cain and Abel.
-Is this story telling us that we can work together for good, or struggle because we are unable to work with our neighbor.
+I wonder if this would have made a difference in the lives of Cain and Abel and if this story is telling us that we can work together for good, or struggle because we are unable to work with our neighbor.

 There is much more to this story than just two brothers fighting.
 The picture is huge in today's world just as it was then.
-James tell us how to work with our brother and there are many examples of the power of prayer in the Bible and in our own everyday lives.
-It is so powerful that we cannot ever begin to measure that power or love from God.

-"Therefore confess your sins to each other and pray for each other so that you may be healed.

-The prayer of a righteous person is powerful and effective."

-James 5:16